Who Can Adopt a Child in Maryland?

-If you want to expand your family, a Baltimore adoption attorney can help you reach this goal.
+If you want to expand your family, a Maryland adoption attorney can help you reach this goal.
 While adoption is a beautiful and emotional event, it is also a legal process with strict requirements.
-Learn more about adoption in Baltimore below.
+Learn more about adoption in Maryland below.

-Almost any adult can adopt a child in Baltimore, as long as they can ensure the child’s safety and welfare.
+Almost any adult can adopt a child in Baltimore, Annapolis, Bel Air, and the rest of Maryland, as long as they can ensure the child’s safety and welfare.
 Maryland law does not discriminate against adoptive parents based on their:

 - Marital status (you can be married, single, or divorced);